1carvercoleman/wordle-solver/README.md

 # wordle_solver
-This code will solve the daily wordle with an average of 3.6 guesses.
+This code (wordle.R) will solve the daily wordle with an average of 3.6 guesses.
 It guesses the word that partitions the sample space the best.
+The file tester.R is also included which simulates the gameplay with a given first guess.